 The Stairways where made famous back in 2017 through social media.
 Once the stunning walking trail went viral online more and more people payed a visit to catch a glimpse of the trails beauty with their own eyes.
 People from all over the world have visited to walkway, snapping selfies with the boardwalk and taking in the phenomenal views of Fermanagh.

-I walked the Ireland’s Stairway to Heaven for the first time in April 2017 and due to it’s overwhelming beauty.
+I walked the Ireland’s Stairway to Heaven for the first time in April 2017 and fell in love with it’s overwhelming beauty.
 That is why I have decided to put together this guide highlighting Everything you need to know about Ireland’s Stairway to Heaven.

 Where is Ireland’s Stairway to Heaven?